 “You were driving too fast.
 Is that why your parents gave you a vehicle?”

 I was feeling bad for the woman and all she had to offer was ‘sarcasm’.

 Me: “No, aunty.
 You were driving on the wrong side”.

 Out of nowhere, three random girls came and started backing her.

 One of the girls: “These boys are careless, aunty.
 They drive as if the entire road belongs to them.
 And they never accept their mistake”.

 My reaction: Who are these girls?

-Amid all the accusations, I couldn’t recollect why it was the woman’s fault.
-Fortunately, some observant auto rickshaw guys came to my rescue:
+Amid these accusations, I couldn’t recollect why it was the woman’s fault.
+I was about to give in when, fortunately, some observant auto rickshaw guys came to my rescue:

 “Madamji, don’t blame the boy.
 Despite being on the wrong side, you weren’t looking straight ahead”.

 Oh Yeah!
 That’s why it was her fault.